StefannKoo/Virtual-Book-Library/README.md

 <img src="gifs/lists-1.gif" height="250px" width="600px" >

 At the right side of the page, there is an input field where users can search lists from other users that are marked as public.
-Also, users can create a new list.

 <img src="gifs/lists-2.gif" height="250px" width="600px" >

+Also, users can create a new list by clicking on the option "Create new lists".
+When the user clicks on that option the form for creating a new list will show.
+There user must enter the name of the list and choose is list public or private.
+Other users can find public lists, but can't private.
+When a user clicks on "Create", a new list will be created.